sorbet/sorbet/README.md

 `__*.rb` suffix.
 So `foo__1.rb` and `foo__2.rb` would have an exp file like `foo.<pass>.exp`.

+Exception:
-Another exception: for `package-tree` exp tests, the filename is always `pass.package-tree.exp`, no matter the name of the test.
+- For `package-tree` exp tests, the filename is always `pass.package-tree.exp`, no matter the name of the test.
+- For `document-symbols` multifile exp tests, the filename would contain the index postfix (i.e. `test/testdata/lsp/a__1.document-symbols.exp`)

 ### CLI tests